DevDrupal33/display_builder/docs/page-layout.md

 > 🚧 2025-07-21: UX may change.

-The display builder is a normal one with some data preloaded (but not already saved) and some sources specific to the "Page" context:
+The Display Builder instance is a normal one with some data preloaded (but not already saved) and some sources specific to the "Page" context:

 - Page title
 - Main content